mitloehn/pyskycoach/README.md

 will result in less distortion.
 This is rather unsatisfactory, and should be taken care of automatically.

-On a more ambitous scale, different types of quizzes would probably be more motivating, e.g., give the name and type of a displayed object; point out all open clusters in the area; etc. This would entail implementing corresponding input methods.
+On a more ambitious scale, different types of quizzes would probably be more motivating, e.g., give the name and type of a displayed object; point out all open clusters in the area; etc. This would entail implementing corresponding input methods.